Suicideboys: 2021–present: Long Term Effects of Suffering, Sing Me a Lullaby, My Sweet Temptation, and following success

 On July 27, 2023, the duo announced their single "Kill Yourself (Part IV)" is officially released to streaming platforms.
 On August 9, 2023, the duo posted an announcement for their upcoming EP I No Longer Fear the Razor Guarding My Heel (V), which released on August 11, 2023.
 On December 11, 2023, the duo announced a tour of Australia and New Zealand in March 2024.
 The tour featured other artists, like Ghostemane, Pouya, Germ and Shakewell.
 The tour passed through cities such as Auckland, Brisbane, Melbourne and Sydney.

 On March 11, 2024, the duo announced their fourth album titled New World Depression, which was released on June 14.
 On April 3, 2024, the duo announced the fifth year of their annual Grey Day tour, featuring fellow G59 member Shakewell and other artists including Pouya, Denzel Curry, Haarper and Ekkstacy.
-The tour passed through the U.S and Canada.
+The tour passed through the United States and Canada.

 On April 3, 2025, the duo announced that year's Grey Day tour, including G59 members Night Lovell, Germ, and Chetta, as well as guest artists Bones and Joeyy.
-It began on August 5, 2025 in West Palm Beach, Florida, and will conclude on October 11 in New Orleans.
-A month later, the duo released the first single from their upcoming studio album Thy Kingdom Come, titled "Self-Inflicted".
+It began on August 5, 2025 in West Palm Beach, Florida, and concluded on October 11 in New Orleans.
+A month later, the duo released the first single from their studio album Thy Kingdom Come, titled "Self-Inflicted".
 The album was released on August 1, 2025, with the second single "Now and at the Hour of Our Death" featuring Bones, releasing on June 20.

+On December 24, 2025, fans of the duo began sharing images through social media of the unannounced project Thy Will Be Done, which released the following day on December 25.

+On March 31, 2026, the duo announced that year's Grey Day tour, including G59 member Shakewell, as well as guest artists Destroy Lonely, Shoreline Mafia, Drain, Slim Gucci, and Black Kray.